elfrances/esp32SkelApp/README.md

 | 0x04 | Invalid OpCode |
 | 0x05 | Invalid Parameter |

-If indications are enabled, the command execution status is sent in a BLE indication right after the operation completes.
+If indications are enabled on this characteristic, the command execution status is sent in a BLE indication right after the operation completes.

 ### FE04: Command Help